mogden16/TradierTDA_Trader/README.md

 - You will also need to pay for API calls, which is about $1 for 1,000 calls.

-- You will also need to store your api key in your code in a config.env file.
+- You will also need to store your api key in your code in a config.py file.

 ### <a name="discrepencies"></a> **DISCREPENCIES**